-Aflac has achieved acclaim over a short span of time.
-In 2013,
+Aflac has achieved global acclaim over a short span of time.

-Aflac was recognized by Ethisphere magazine as one of the world's
+This year, Aflac was recognized by Ethisphere magazine as one of

-most ethical companies, for the sixth consecutive year.
-In 2013,
+the world's most ethical companies, for the 8th consecutive year.

-the Fortune magazine recognized Aflac as one of the 100 best
+In 2014 itself, the Fortune magazine recognized Aflac as one of the

-companies operating in America for the 15th consecutive year.
+100 best companies operating in America for the 16th consecutive

-time in 2013.
-Aflac was considered as America's best-managed
+time in 2014.
+Aflac has also been considered as America's

-company in the insurance category by Forbes magazine.
+best-managed company in the insurance category by Forbes

 Aflac Inc. (AFL): Read the Full Research Report